cesarbds/IA368ii/README.md

+# WARNING
+### This is a highly experimental branch.
+Proceed at your own risk.

 # IA368ii
 Official repository for IA368ii 2025S2 classes.
 This repository contains a ROS 2 workspace named `IA368_ws`, which constains packages developed during the classes.
 The workspace contains:
 - `ia368_pkg`: main package with YOLO detection and CoppeliaSim remote API nodes (for now).